MatrixAINetwork/MATRIX_AI/README.md

 ##### Upgradable and Safe VM

 Discussed on SmartContract VMs, and proposed three core features and competencie: fault-tolerant virtual machine, vulnerability inference engine, secure contract upgrade；

+Finished research on the design proposals of error-recovery, self-healing, immune software system, and came out with formal documents;